npm/rfcs/accepted/0016-set-script-command.md

 ## Prior Art

-The proposal of `add-script` is similar to the existing `--save` and `--save-dev` in the sense that it is a command followed by arguments that result in the modification of `package.json`.
+The proposal of `set-script` is similar to the existing `--save` and `--save-dev` in the sense that it is a command followed by arguments that result in the modification of `package.json`.

 * `npm install --save-dev http-server`